(Last Updated on : 04/09/2017)

 G. V. Mavalankar during Indian Independence

-Mavalankar was a firm believer in the decentralization of power and in the effectiveness of Panchayati Raj Institutions.
+G. V. Mavalankar was a firm believer in the decentralization of power and in the effectiveness of Panchayati Raj Institutions.
 For nearly two decades, Mavalankar dedicated himself to the associations of Ahmedabad Municipality and he served as a member of the Ahmedabad Municipality from 1919 to 1937.
 He served as its President during 1930-33 and 1935-36.
 Ahmedabad made remarkable progress under the custodian of G.V.
 Mavalankar.
-His concentration in the affairs of the local self-government bodies continued all the way through his life.

 Achievements of G. V. Mavalankar

 G. V. Mavalankar headed the planning of India's Parliament